GoldenCookieGIT/Fireworky/README.md

 ## Commands:
 The base command is ``/fireworky|fwy``, it requires the player to have the ``fireworky.command`` to use.
 By default with no arguments, opens the firework editor.

+(wherever you can use a firework id, if you use firework id ``random`` then the firework will be random)

 ### Info
 ``/fireworky info`` displays a bit of information about the current version (requires permission ``fireworky.info``)